-After connecting piping, rotate the pump drive shaft clockwise (view from motor end) several complete revolutions by hand to be sure there is no binding and that all parts are free.
+After connecting piping, rotate the pump drive shaft clockwise (view from motor end) by hand several complete revolutions to be sure there is no binding and that all parts are free.
 Recheck shaft alignment.
 If piping caused unit to be out of alignment, correct piping to relieve strain on the pump.

-3.4 Seal
+4.4 DryLock Seal

-It is Wilfley's standard practice to install the seal in the pump prior to shipment.
+When the pump is intended to be equipped with a DryLock seal, it is Wilfley's standard practice to install the DryLock seal in the pump prior to shipment.
 Specific order requirements may specify that the seal be shipped separately, or none be supplied.
 It is the pump installer's responsibility to determine if a seal was installed.
-If a seal was supplied but not installed, use
+If a seal was supplied but not installed, use the seal installation instructions found in section 7.4.

-3.5 Coupling
+4.5 Coupling